 - No large bags are allowed.
 Anything larger than a backpack is prohibited from the center, though storage lockers are available if needed.

 - There are family restrooms and plenty of them!

-- There are many noisy activities and films, like blast offs and such.
-Might be too loud for some kids.
+- There are many noisy activities and films, like blast-offs and such.
+It might be too loud for some kids.
 Each activity has a description in the brochure or online.

 - Ramps and elevators are all over the place.
-Accessibility not an issue.
+Accessibility is not an issue.